Johin Japanese Maple

 An elegant ornamental tree with leaves that emerge a bright red and turn burgundy and green veins during summer, finishing off with a display of brilliant fall color; great accent tree for smaller home landscapes

-Johin Japanese Maple has attractive burgundy foliage with light green veins which emerges red in spring.
+Johin Japanese Maple is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has attractive burgundy foliage with light green veins which emerges red in spring.
 The deeply cut lobed palmate leaves are highly ornamental and turn outstanding shades of orange and in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Johin Japanese Maple is a deciduous tree with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.